wajidalikhan/Project/README.txt

   To fast-forward if you are behind
   -- git merge --ff-only origin/master

+  To detect differences between local repo and remote repo in git? commit your changes on your own branch, totally unrelated to what's going on in remote repositories.
+  -- git commit

+  Get the contents of the remote repository,but keep them under origin/branch branches.
+Your own code is unaffected at this point
+  -- git fetch origin

+  Merge origin/master which is the master branch of the remote repository origin(which you fetched just now) with your current branch

+  -- git merge origin/master

+  -- git push origin: push back the commit and the merge to the remote repository

+  To answer your second question:

+  -- git fetch origin: update origin/branch branches.
+  -- git diff origin/master: get the difference between your current branch and the branch origin/master.

   In case,something goes wrong you can replace local changes using the e.g., -- git checkout README.txt